Were you just in a meeting when someone casually dropped an acronym you’ve never heard and no one else batted an eye? We’ve been there. A lot.

 CRM: Customer Relationship Management

 The phrase “customer relationship management” describes software used to manage relationships and interactions with customers.
-A CRM tool such as Salesforce or Pipedrive is usually used in a sales setting to record the progress of an interaction with an individual lead as it moves through the funnel.
+A CRM tool such as Salesforce, Hubspot or Dynamics 365 is usually used in a sales setting to record the progress of an interaction with an individual lead as it moves through the funnel.
 Some marketing automation platforms either have a built-in CRM or can communicate with whichever one your company uses.

 CRO: Conversion Rate Optimization